 The A/van soon became a popular choice due to its quality design, all-riveted ruggedness, and efficient use of space.
 Businesses such as Quality Bakers of America, Frito-Lay, and Snap-On Tools quickly added A/vans to their fleet.

 The A/van was also attractive to the mailing industry.
-The United Parcel Service or UPS ordered several custom A/vans and the United States Postal Service awarded Airstream a contract to build 647 units.
+The United Parcel Service or UPS ordered several custom utility vans and the United States Postal Service awarded Airstream a contract to build 647 A/vans.
 Pleased with the quality of the A/van, the U.S. Postmaster General stated, “In all the years that we have been buying trucks, there has never been any manufacturer in any size, shape, or design, who has ever built a truck as good as we received from Airstream.”

 The development of the Airstream A/van met a need for an aluminum product that existed across several industries and helped to lessen the impact of the energy crisis on sales.
 It was the perfect addition to Airstream’s product lineup as it could easily be produced on the main assembly line using similar techniques.